voostindie/vincents-productivity-suite-for-alfred/README.md

    work:
         markdown-notes:
         omnifocus:
+        project-files:
         contacts:
 ```

 In case you were wondering: yes, this is [YAML](http://yaml.org).

-This sets up a single *area of responsibility* with the Markdown notes, OmniFocus and Contacts features enabled.
+This sets up a single *area of responsibility* with the Markdown notes, OmniFocus, project files and Contacts features enabled.
 These features all have default configurations, which is why you don't see anything here.

 Once the configuration file exists, use the `focus` keyword (or ⌃⌥⌘-F) in Alfred to focus on a specific area.